 There are many ways to treat testicular cancer.
 Surgery, radiation, chemotherapy, and high dose chemotherapy with stem cell transplant are the main types of treatment.

 The treatment plan that’s best for you will depend on:

 Surgery to take out the testicle is often the first treatment for testicular cancer.
 It’s used even when the cancer has spread.
-Nearby lymph (limf) nodes may also be taken out to see if they contain cancer cells.
+Nearby lymph nodes may also be taken out to see if there are cancer cells in them.
 There are many ways to do this surgery.
 Talk to your doctor about what will be done and what you can expect